daphnitely/daphne-acting/index.md

 ### Speaking

-- **Speaker, Cascadia JS Conference** - CascadiaJS has been the premier JavaScript and web conference in the Pacific Northwest.
-My fiance and I did a talk on ["How we Automated our Relationship"](https://www.twitch.tv/videos/1578855046?t=02h49m07s) to share our favorite home automation projects to make cooking, laundry, & calendar management easier.
-The projects were built with NodeJS, Notion/Trello APIs and IoT.
+- **Speaker, Cascadia JS Conference** - CascadiaJS is a JavaScript and web conference in the Pacific Northwest.
+My fiance and I shared how with NodeJS, Notion/Trello APIs and IoT make our cooking, laundry, & calendar management easier. ["How we Automated our Relationship"](https://www.twitch.tv/videos/1578855046?t=02h49m07s) was both technical and had a comedic flair.
 <div class="float-images">
   <img src="assets/images/superposition.jpg" alt="Daphne speaking on panel at Superposition" width="225" height="150">
 </div>